quicwg/multipath/draft-ietf-quic-multipath.md

 The ACK_MP frame, as specified in {{ack-mp-frame}}, is used to acknowledge 1-RTT packets.
-Compared to the QUIC version 1 ACK frame, the ACK_MP frame additionally contains the receiver's Destination Connection ID Sequence Number field to distinguish the Connection ID-specific packet number space.
+Compared to the QUIC version 1 ACK frame, the ACK_MP frame additionally contains the receiver's Path Identifier field pre-allocated in Destination Connection ID to distinguish the path-specific packet number space.

 Acknowledgements of Initial and Handshake packets MUST be carried using ACK frames, as specified in {{QUIC-TRANSPORT}}.
-The ACK frames, as defined in {{QUIC-TRANSPORT}}, do not carry the Destination Connection ID Sequence Number field to identify the packet number space.
+The ACK frames, as defined in {{QUIC-TRANSPORT}}, do not carry the Destination Connection ID Path Identifier field to identify the packet number space.
-If the multipath extension has been successfully negotiated, ACK frames in 1-RTT packets acknowledge packets sent with the Connection ID having sequence number 0.
+If the multipath extension has been successfully negotiated, ACK frames in 1-RTT packets acknowledge packets sent with the Connection ID having path identifier 0.

-As soon as the negotiation of multipath support is completed, endpoints SHOULD use ACK_MP frames instead of ACK frames to acknowledge application data packets, including 0-RTT packets, using the initial Connection ID with sequence number 0 after the handshake concluded.
+As soon as the negotiation of multipath support is completed, endpoints SHOULD use ACK_MP frames instead of ACK frames to acknowledge application data packets, including 0-RTT packets, using the initial Connection ID with path identifier 0 after the handshake concluded.

 ACK_MP frames (defined in {{ack-mp-frame}}) can be returned on any path.
 If the ACK_MP is preferred to be sent on the same path as the acknowledged